DigitalMitford/DM_SiteIndex/howToUpdateSI.md

 ### IMPORTANT: Update `catalogue.xml` in `si_Add_Staged` directory as files change

 As you remove files and add new ones to si_Add_Staged directory, be sure you change the file names listed in the `catalogue.xml` file in that directory!
-If we forget to do this, the Digital Mitford project schema won't know how to search for staged `xml:ids` and the project schema fires mysterious errors.
+If we forget to do this, the Digital Mitford project schema won't know how to search for staged `xml:ids` and the project schema fires mysterious errors for our editing team.

 ### De-duping (dealing with duplicate entries)